pmsoftware/odietamo/docs/Demo1StepByStep.rst

 .. figure:: imgs/7_2_0.png

-Apply the new *Has Scenario* marker to each and every Interface and Procedure in the *Sales Administration* folder in the Demo project.
+Apply the new *Has Scenario* marker to each and every *Interface* in the *Sales Administration* folder in the Demo project.
+Leave the procedure *Delete Targets* for now.
 Note that in this figure *Display markers and memo flags* is turned on in the ODI user parameters.

 These markers will cause scenarios to be generated for these objects later on in the demo.